Pearls from I.M. Peers

 Useful physical exam skills for inpatient assessment

-This month's expert discusses measuring vital signs, orthostatic hypertension, and the cardiac exam in the context of inpatient care.
+This month's expert discusses measuring vital signs, orthostatic hypotension, and the cardiac exam in the context of inpatient care.

 Which decongestant when?